apache/doris-website/docs/compute-storage-decoupled/compilation-and-deployment.md

 ALTER SYSTEM ADD FOLLOWER "host:port";
 ```

-Replace `host:port` with the actual address and port of the FE node.
+Replace `host:port` with the actual address and editlog port of the FE node.
+More information refer to [ADD FOLLOWER](../sql-manual/sql-statements/Cluster-Management-Statements/ALTER-SYSTEM-ADD-FOLLOWER.md) and [ADD OBSERVER](../sql-manual/sql-statements/Cluster-Management-Statements/ALTER-SYSTEM-ADD-OBSERVER.md).

+Please ensure that the total number of Frontend (FE) nodes in the FOLLOWER role, including the first FE, remains an odd number.
+In general, three FOLLOWERS are sufficient.
+Frontend nodes in the OBSERVER role can be any number.

 ### 5.4 Add BE Nodes